gchq/Gaffer/graffer-ql/README.md

         .build();

 For each request/operation chain you wish to run, do the following

-1. Construct a User to act as
+1. Construct a User

     User user = new User.Builder()
         .userId("me")
         .dataAuth("see_everything")

 2. Build a context for GrafferQL to use, this requires
 a.
 The gaffer.graph.Gaffer graph
 b.
 The gaffer.user.User

     GrafferQLContext context = new GrafferQLContext.Builder()
         .graph(graph) // will be same value for all requests to this graph